DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-10-26-changing-conditions-iteration.md

 But this is not what a condition box is intended to be used for and we tell the candidate via email.

-If we add hint text to the DBS condition checkbox then users won’t put this information in a condition box.
+If we add hint text to the DBS condition checkbox then users will not put this information in a condition box.

 ## Simplifying the way users add further conditions